stfc/cloud-docs/source/Flavors.rst

 #######
 These have the same CPU configuration as c*.* flavors but have a GPU attached:

-- g-k620.* have a NVidia Quadro K620 card attached
 - g-p4000.* have one or more NVidia Quadro P4000 cards attached (the smallest has 1, the largest has 4)
 - g-rtx4000.* have one or more NVidia Quadro RTX 4000 cards attached (the smallest has 1, the largest has 4)
 - g-p100.* have one or more NVidia Tesla P100 cards attached (the smallest has 1, the largest has 2)